commure/homebrew-packages/README.md

 # Homebrew Tap: commure/homebrew-packages

-This is a **private Homebrew tap** for distributing custom formulae and casks.
+This is a **public Homebrew tap** for distributing custom formulae and casks.

 ## Usage